Notes on fundamental algebraic supergeometry. Hilbert and Picard superschemes: Cohomology of proper morphisms

 In this section we give the definition of cohomological flatness {in dimension} $0$ for morphisms of superschemes, which is necessary in the proof of the existence of the Picard superscheme, as we shall see in Section \ref{s:picard}.

 \begin{defin} Let $\As$ be a superring.
 Recall that $J\subset\As$ denotes the ideal generated by odd elements.
-We say that $\As$ is \emph{integral} if $A=\As/J$ is an integral ring (i.e., a domain) and every element of $\As\setminus J$ is not a zero divisor in $\As$. \end{defin}
+We say that $\As$ is \emph{integral} if $A=\As/J$ is an integral ring (i.e., a domain) and every element of $\As\setminus J$ is not a zero divisor in $\As$.
+In other words, the superring $\As$ is integral if $J$ is the set of zero divisors of $\As$. \end{defin}

 For example, the superring $k[x,\theta]/(x\theta)$ is not integral, while $k[x,\theta_1,\theta_2]/(\theta_1\theta_2)$ is (where $\theta$ and $\theta_i$ are odd variables).
 Note that if $A=\As/J$ is integral and all the $A$-modules $J^i/J^{i+1}$ are torsion free, then $\As$ is integral.